 The Cardiac Blues project builds on research findings from the Bendigo Cardiac Study, conducted by the Heart Research Centre and funded by the beyondblue Victorian Centre of Excellence in 2008.
 The study found that many patients who experienced a strong emotional reaction at the time of, or soon after a cardiac event, were more likely to experience depression and anxiety if left untreated.

 The Australian Centre for Heart Health, with funding from beyondblue, has developed a suite of resources for patients and health professionals to support emotional recovery after a heart attack or heart surgery.
 The resources provide information about common emotional responses to an acute cardiac event, and highlight ‘red flags’ which can indicate that a patient is at increased risk of developing depression.

 An online training program and guide has also been developed for health professionals.
-The resources and further information can be accessed via the Australian Centre for Heart.
+The resources and further information can be accessed via the Australian Centre for Heart Health.

 Preventing discrimination by insurance providers